wso2/docs-is/en/identity-server/7.0.0/docs/deploy/security/configure-post-quantum-secure-tls.md

 !!! note "important"
     The artifacts necessary for enabling post-quantum secure TLS are not available in WSO2 Identity Server 7.0.0 by default.
 If post-quantum TLS is required, the artifacts should be manually applied.
+    To manually apply the the artifacts to WSO2 Identity Server,

     - Download [openssl-tls.sh](https://raw.githubusercontent.com/wso2/product-is/v7.0.0-openssl-tls/modules/distribution/src/bin/openssl-tls.sh)  and copy the file to `<IS_HOME>/bin/`.
     - Download [wso2server.sh](https://raw.githubusercontent.com/wso2/product-is/v7.0.0-openssl-tls/modules/distribution/src/bin/wso2server.sh)  and replace the file in `<IS_HOME>/bin/`.